Jose Siri Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 26th in MLB.
+- The Rangers pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rangers have a 3.97 team ERA that ranks 11th among all MLB pitching staffs.
+- The Rangers' 3.96 team ERA ranks 11th across all MLB pitching staffs.

-- Rangers pitchers combine to give up the 10th-fewest home runs in baseball (103 total, 1.1 per game).
+- Rangers pitchers combine to allow 105 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- His last time out came on Thursday, July 6 against the Boston Red Sox, when the righty went 5 1/3 innings, surrendering four earned runs while allowing five hits.
+- His last time out came on Saturday against the Cleveland Guardians, when the right-hander threw six innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.